TylerRockwell/TylerRockwell.github.io/_posts/2016-03-01-ongoing-sb-progress-march.md

 description: "Where I'll write about all the wonderful things SB teaches me"
 tags: [career, progress, smashing boxes, learning]
 ---
+## March 4, 2016

+### What did you learn yesterday?

+So, some things got rescheduled yesterday, and I ended up pairing with Annie for the afternoon.
+We worked on implementing file upload with MongoDB.
+Everything relating to MongoDB was new to me, so I got some basics about how a no SQL database works.
+I also realized how much I had relied on Rails magic for file upload in the past.
+Everything is done in a much more manual way when dealing with an API.
+I learned a bit about creating a tempfile and using that to get the file passed to the model.

+### What are you going to do today?

+While working with Annie yesterday, I noticed that her app folder name and wiki folder names didn't match up.
+It dawned on me that this is probably a common thing and that I should address the behavior for pushing to the wiki in SmashingDocs.
+I've decided to add a config for this, and will be working on that this morning.
+Depending on how long that takes, I may or may not go back to writing automation tools/scripts.

+### What do you expect to learn?

+Adding the new config shouldn't be too different from what I've done with the other configs.
+I've been learning lots of little things about my editor/environment while building tools like my thor script and the controller snippet I wrote yesterday.
+I expect that I'll continue to learn more of the same today.

+## March 3, 2016

+### What did you learn yesterday?

+Yesterday I got an intro to Android development.
+I learned about the basic structure of an Android app, like fragments and activities.
+I learned how events are handed off between fragments and other apps.
+Tyler did a great job of covering a lot of material in a rather short amount of time.

+We worked in Android Studio, and he reminded me that I kind of miss working in a full IDE.
+I may give RubyMine a shot at some point, just to see if I prefer it over Atom, but I'm sure it'll come with a learning curve.

+The hardest part of learning about new things is trying to find time to continue learning about those things.
+I've been intrigued by mobile development for a while now, but haven't really pursued anything with it.
+I feel like I have enough of a foundation to build a very basic app, but now I just need to find the time to build one.

+### What are you going to do today?

+This afternoon, I'm pairing with William.
+Annie says that he has been working on some interesting projects lately, so I'm looking forward to see what we'll be working on today.

+### What do you expect to learn?

+I may mess around with RubyMine some today before I start pairing.
+SmashingDocs is good to go, and I don't have anything else that I'm responsible for during the pairing tour, so I'd like to utilize that time to learn some things.

 ## March 2, 2016

 ### What did you learn yesterday?